Book your seat, New tab

 The early 2000s also saw significant governance and technological advancements within the ISSN network.
 The third revision of ISO 3297 (the ISSN standard) introduced ISSN-L, a linking ISSN designed to unify different media versions of the same serial publication.
 The ISSN International Centre also replaced its aging OSIRIS system with VTLS, a modern integrated library system.

-bosnia-and-herzegovina joins ISSN
+burkina-faso joins ISSN

 Post-Cold War Transformations (1990–2000)